-Spagyric is most known for the last extraction step of fermenting the leftover herbs, known as the 'marc', and calcining them by burning them to ashes.
+Spagyric is most known for the last extraction step of fermenting the leftover herbs and spices, known as the 'marc', and calcining them by burning them to ashes.
 The mineral ashes are added to the previous extraction steps and may contain a minute amount of mineral salts.

 Nowadays, we know that ashes are unabsorbable by the body and current methods exceed spagyric for nutritional purposes of minerals and salts.
 Modern methods, scientific research and more advanced equipment has integrated the original spagyric ideas into making better and more effective tinctures.

 3. Dilution Tinctures

-Modern technology can now focus on certain constituents that are extracted, separated and vacuum spray-dried into a powder.
+Modern technology can now focus on certain constituents that are extracted, separated and vacuum spray-dried into a water-soluble powder.
 Most often, the powders are encapsulated or used in various combination vitamin, mineral, and botanical capsule supplements for best cost effectiveness.
 Spray-dried extract powders may also be diluted into a tincture for better absorption.

 Powders are standardized for a specific marker constituent which is recognized as a main constituent of the botanical.

 - Ginsenosides are a main constituent of ginseng that is used as standardized marker constituent.